Maquoketa Community School District

 The Maquoketa Community School District is a rural public school district based in Maquoketa, Iowa.
 The district is mainly in Jackson County, with small areas in Clinton, and Dubuque counties.
 The district serves the cities of Maquoketa, Baldwin, Zwingle, and surrounding rural areas.

 Chris Hoover was hired as the superintendent in 2014, after serving as shared superintendent in South Winneshiek Community School District and Turkey Valley Community School District.

+The graduation rate of this school district is 80%, which is "well below state median" according to USNews.

+In sports, they are a part of the WaMaC Conference, made up of multiple Eastern Iowan schools.

-The school's mascot is the Cardinals.
+The school district's mascot is the Cardinals.
 Their colors are red and white.

 Schools

 The district operates four schools, all in Maquoketa: